Charles McGraw: Early life

 McGraw was born to Beatrice (née Crisp) and Francis P. Butters in Des Moines, Iowa.
 Federal census records indicate that he later moved with his parents to Akron, Ohio, where his father worked as a salesman and service manager.
 In January 1932, McGraw graduated from high school in Akron and then attended one semester of college.

 His early jobs included working on a freighter and dancing in night clubs.

 Career

 Stage

 Before getting into film, McGraw was active in theatrical road companies.
 He also appeared in "dozens of off-Broadway productions."

+Charles McGraw enlisted in the United States Army in January 1944 to serve during World War II, putting his burgeoning Hollywood career on hold.
+He ultimately served and was discharged later that same year in December 1944.

 Film

 McGraw made his first film in 1942 with a small, uncredited role in The Undying Monster at Fox.
 He was in Tonight We Raid Calais (1942) and They Came to Blow Up America (1943) at the same studio, and also Two Tickets to London (1943), Destroyer (1943), Corvette K-225 (1943), The Mad Ghoul (1943), The Impostor (1944), and The Seventh Cross (1944).

-He developed into a leading man, especially in the film noir genre, during the late 1940s and early 1950s.
-His gravelly voice and rugged looks enhanced his appeal in that very stylistic genre.
+He frequently appeared as a lead actor in the film noir genre during the late 1940s and early 1950s.
+He was particularly known for his vocal characteristics and physical appearance in the genre.